Shared Futures: The Symbiosis of the Humanities and the Sciences

 As such, we invite graduate students of all disciplines to submit critical papers and creative works that address issues regarding the sciences and its relationship to the humanities.
 What do the sciences and humanities have to offer one another in terms of methods, practices, and theory?
 How and where do we locate the human or social in the sciences and where do we locate the natural or nonhuman in the humanities?
 How do we reconcile the perceived antagonisms that currently exist between the sciences and humanities in the academy?
 What relationship could the sciences and humanities share in the 21st century?

 We schedule approximately 15 minutes for each presentation.
 For critical presentations, please submit a 250-word abstract to firstname.lastname@example.org.
 For creative presentations, please send an email with a small sample of your creative work (.mp3, .jpeg, .tif, .avi, .mp4, or .doc files), as well as a 250-word description of your presentation to email@example.com.
 We are particularly interested in creative works that are complemented by an explanation of how the author/artist sees their work contributing to critical discussions about the humanities and sciences.
-The conference will be held on April 4, 2020.
+The conference will take place on April 4, 2020.
 Submissions are due by February 10, 2020.

 Scholars might consider the following areas of interest, although they should not feel limited by them: